 An estimate for a mobile app that will offer solutions no one is looking for once it enters the market will be drastically skewed.
 If you don’t want to drop your idea, you’ll have to act.
 You will have to include the costs of potential pivots to save the legacy and still deliver a working product that can have a shot at saving ROI.

-+10 years experience in Business Relations (+5 centered around digital products including SaaS and custom app development for start-ups and corporates).
++10 years' experience in business relations (+5 centered around digital products including SaaS and custom app development for start-ups and corporates).
 Managed to build sales and growth strategies for a brand new SaaS start-up (meeting application).
-It all resulted in competing successfully with a giant like Eventbrite and engaging multiple Fortune100/Fortune500 companies into collaboration.
-Once done, decided to get into closer relations with clients who also try to build successful products, as seeing how new things fail, rise, and grow is inspiring.
+Competed successfully with a giant like Eventbrite and engaged multiple Fortune100/Fortune500 companies into collaboration.

 You may also like